samuel-jimenez/GramEditor/docs/src/repl.md

   rust                  /Users/z/Library/Jupyter/kernels/rust
 ```

-> Note: Tehanu makes best effort usage of `sys.prefix` and `CONDA_PREFIX` to find kernels in Python environments.
+> Note: Gram makes best effort usage of `sys.prefix` and `CONDA_PREFIX` to find kernels in Python environments.
 If you want explicitly control run `python -m ipykernel install --user --name myenv --display-name "Python (myenv)"` to install the kernel directly while in the environment.